joebew42/study-path/readme.md

   - Write a suite of tests to check the deployed application is working as expected
 - Take a look at this [reference implementation on Clean Architecture](https://github.com/ivanpaulovich/clean-architecture-manga)

-## Session 8: Domain-Driven Design
+## 🗣️ Session 8: Domain-Driven Design (DDD)

+_Dive into modeling complex business domains with more clarity.
+Learn how to make your code to speak the language of the business and build software that truly reflects it._

 - Watch [Tackling Complexity in the Heart of Software](https://www.youtube.com/watch?v=dnUFEg68ESM)
 - Read [Domain-Driven Design Quickly](https://www.infoq.com/minibooks/domain-driven-design-quickly)